By Cameron Mackintosh

 Little did I think when the show transferred to the Palace Theatre that it would run there for 18 happy years and then continue its triumphant run at the Queen’s Theatre, where the production has gained in intimacy and power, and still has standing ovations after nearly every performance.

-During our 21st year, Les Miz, broke yet more records when in July 2005 the show was acclaimed as the British nation’s favourite musical by the listeners of BBC Radio 2 – Les Misérables receiving almost 50% of the votes of all the shows combined – and the Guinness Book of Records confirmed that Les Miz had had more concurrent productions (15 at one time) than any other musical in history.
 As well as the show’s professional success, to celebrate Victor Hugo’s bicentenary in 2002 it was made available to students under 19 to perform in the remarkably successful Les Misérables School Edition.
-In almost ten years, more than 145,000 students in over 2,900 productions worldwide have made the show their own with brilliant results.
-Now Les Misérables has, to my surprise, taken over the mantle of the world’s longest-running musical from another of my productions, Cats.
-As well as celebrating this milestone in London, we simultaneously opened a new production on Broadway.
+In almost 15 years, more than 200,000 students in over 4,250 productions worldwide have made the show their own with brilliant results and Les Misérables has taken over the mantle of the world’s longest-running musical from another of my productions, Cats.

 A bolt out of the blue came when Susan Boyle sang “I Dreamed a Dream” on television’s Britain’s Got Talent.
-Almost overnight it became the world’s most popular song with now over 200 million YouTube hits and counting!
-The connection of this song with extraordinary worldwide exposure means that Les Misérables is a hit all over again.
+Almost overnight it became the world’s most popular song with millions of YouTube hits!
 Cosette never fails to surprise us.

 To mark its quarter-century at the end of 2010 I presented a special 25th anniversary production of Les Misérables in a new staging by Laurence Connor and James Powell.
 Victor Hugo’s extraordinary and revolutionary paintings, previously little known, proved a wonderful inspiration to designers Matt Kinley and Paule Constable and exciting new orchestrations and sound design brought Hugo’s story to even more colourful life.
 This production has been wonderfully received and is following in the footsteps of the original and opening up all over the world.
 The Queen’s Theatre is now the only place that audiences can see the brilliant original production.
 The 25th anniversary UK tour was an amazing sell-out success around the country with audiences and critics alike.
 It came full circle and finished with three weeks at the Barbican Theatre where the show had first opened 25 years before.